-Schemes of arrangements for mergers or demergers are dealt with under sections 279 to 285 of the Companies Act.
-These provisions, inter alia, allow one or more companies to enter into a compromise or arrangement with its members or creditors in respect of a merger or demerger of the concerned companies.
+Schemes of arrangements for mergers or demergers are dealt with under the Companies Act ss 279 to 285.
+These provisions, inter alia, allow one or more companies to enter into a compromise or arrangement with their members or creditors in respect of a merger or demerger of the concerned companies.
 Under the relevant sections, a company involved in a business combination has to file a petition with the SECP for an order to hold an extraordinary general meeting ('EOGM') where shareholders approve the business combination.
-Once the shareholders have approved the combination, the company must petition the SECP for its approval of the scheme of arrangement, which lays out the particulars of the combination including issues of property, liabilities and debts of the companies, share swaps, the continuation of any legal proceedings, and dissolution, without winding up, of one or more of the concerned entities.
+Once the shareholders have approved the combination, the company must petition the High Court (with respect to a scheme of arrangement involving a Public Interest Company, a Large Sized Company or a Medium Sized Company as classified in the Third Schedule of the Companies Act) or the SECP (with respect to a scheme of arrangement involving Small Sized Company as classified in the Third Schedule of the Companies Act) for its approval of the scheme of arrangement, which lays out the particulars of the combination including issues of property, liabilities and debts of the companies, share swaps, the continuation of any legal proceedings, and dissolution, without winding up, of one or more of the concerned entities.

-Section 183 of the Companies Act provides that the directors of a public company, or of a subsidiary of a public company, shall not, except with the consent of the shareholders in a general meeting, either specifically or by way of an authorisation, sell, lease or otherwise dispose of the undertakings or a sizeable part thereof (unless the main business of the company comprises of such selling or leasing).
+The Companies Act s 183 provides that the directors of a public company, or of a subsidiary of a public company, shall not, except with the consent of the shareholders in a general meeting, either specifically or by way of an authorisation, sell, lease or otherwise dispose of the undertakings or a sizeable part thereof (unless the main business of the company comprises of such selling or leasing).